Discrete-Value Group and Fully Connected Architectures for Beyond Diagonal Reconfigurable Intelligent Surfaces: Introduction

 \section{Introduction}

-\glspl{ris}, or intelligent reflecting surfaces, are an emerging technology that will enhance the performance of future wireless communications \cite{bas19,wu19a,liu21}.
+Reconfigurable intelligent surfaces (RISs), or intelligent reflecting surfaces, are an emerging technology that will enhance the performance of future wireless communications \cite{bas19}, \cite{wu19a}, \cite{liu21}.
 This technology relies on large planar surfaces comprising multiple reflecting elements, each of them able to induce a certain amplitude and phase change to the incident electromagnetic wave.
-Thus, an RIS can steer the reflected signal towards the intended direction by smartly coordinating the reflection coefficients of its elements.
-RIS-aided communication systems benefit from three main advantages.
-Firstly, the received signal power is increased by means of the reconfigurable propagation environment created by the RIS.
-Secondly, less inter-user interference is experienced in multi-user systems and, consequently, a larger capacity region is achieved.
-Finally, the outage probability is decreased since RISs can better serve users in dead zones and at the cell edge.
-Beyond these conceptual benefits, RISs are a cost-effective solution, since they are composed solely of passive reflective elements, with no expensive \gls{rf} chains.
+Thus, an RIS can steer the reflected signal toward the intended direction by smartly coordinating the reflection coefficients of its elements.
+RIS-aided communication systems benefit from several advantages.
+RISs with passive elements are characterized by ultra-low power consumption and do not cause any active additive thermal noise or self-interference phenomena.
+In addition, RIS is a low-profile and cost-effective solution, since it does not include \gls{rf} chains.